 Time to look more closely at the river.
 Yes, that's the moon, rising at dusk.

 A weir (and bridge) near Kanoneiland, "cannon island."

 Cannon Island vines.

 Many of the local grapes are dried, rather than pressed.

-It seems entirely a case of letting the sun, rather than ovens, do the work.
+The sun, rather than ovens, does the work.

 Very little acreage is devoted to other crops, but here's an exception: a date garden--a pretty good indicator that it never freezes here.

 There are stretches along the river where the ground is too uneven for reclamation.

 A locally iconic quiver tree, Aloe dichotoma.